polterguy/polterguy.github.io/tutorials/lambda/index.md

 [reference documentation for Magic lambda](/documentation/magic.lambda) if you want to see what you can do with these slots.

-One important detail, is that _all_ of these slots takes the _destination_ as their main argument, implying the expression value of their invocation node.
+One important detail here, is that _all_ of these slots takes the _destination_ as their main argument, implying the expression value of their invocation node.
 While those requiring a source argument, normally acceps this as a child node to their invocation node.
-Some of these slots, such as **[add]**, **[insert-xx]**, etc, can also handle multiple sources - While others will throw exceptions if you have an expression leading to multiple sources, such as the **[set-xx]** nodes.
+Some of these slots, such as **[add]**, **[insert-xx]**, can handle multiple sources - While others will throw exceptions if you have an expression leading to multiple sources, such as the **[set-xx]** nodes.

 ## Custom dynamic slots